Evaringos/MinecraftLauncher/README.md

 This project is dedicated to creating a Minecraft launcher based on Python.
 Our team consists of three independent developers who are creating their own modifications and Minecraft launcher.
 This is a FREE open-source project.
 Our main goal is to improve the gameplay of vanilla Minecraft!
 As junior level developers, we will be glad to receive any of your comments and advice.

 ## Download launcher
+Please!
+Before Installing minecraft in launcher install Java from official site!
+Or minecraft will not be able to download and run!
 [Click here to download](https://github.com/Evaringos/MinecraftLauncher/releases)

+Also dont be afraid if launcher is not responce.
+That's mean he is running the game!

 ## Features